 Code of Ethics

-Code of Ethics for The European Proceedings of Multidisciplinary Sciences EpMS
+Code of Ethics for European Journal of Social & Behavioural Sciences (EJSBS)

-EpMS is a peer-reviewed journal that selects and publishes research in the multidisciplinary sciences.
-Policies of the EpMS's Code of Ethics aim to ensure equal and fair treatment of all participants in its publication process.
-EpMS as well as any published paper must comply with the basic ethical values of human equality, diversity and freedom.
-Any kind of discrimination based on religious belief, ethnic origin, citizenship, sexual orientation, political philosophy or other won't be accepted.
-EpMS authors, editors, and reviewers are encouraged to review these guidelines and address any questions or concerns to the EpMS Editor-in-Chief, at email@example.com.
+EJSBS is a peer-reviewed journal that selects and publishes research in the social and behavioural sciences.
+The Code of Ethics describes EJSBS's policies for ensuring the ethical treatment of all participants in its publication process.
+EJSBS authors, editors, and reviewers are encouraged to review these guidelines and address any questions or concerns to the EJSBS Editor-in-Chief, at firstname.lastname@example.org.

 General Responsibilities of Editors